AmerBecic/ShoppingApplication/README.md

 Previous version was built in .Net Framework, while this is that same project upgraded to .Net Core

+This repository is moved to Azure DevOps - https://dev.azure.com/amerbecic999/ShoppingApplication

 ## Description

 Again this is a demo, with MVP bulding style.
 Main focus is on the functionalities of backend part of the application. <br/>